haskell/haskell-mode/README.md

 ### Manual

--   Download and unpack the basic mode and modules into a suitable directory, e.g. ~/lib/emacs/haskell-mode/ where ~ stands for your home directory.
+-   Download and unpack (for instance by by `git clone`) the basic mode and modules into a suitable directory, e.g. `~/lib/emacs/haskell-mode/` where `~` stands for your home directory.

 -   If you are using Emacs 21, you need an additional library, "syntax", from a later version of Emacs.
 The one you can get as http://cvs.savannah.gnu.org/viewcvs/*checkout*/emacs/emacs/lisp/emacs-lisp/syntax.el?rev=1.16 definitely works.

--   Assuming you have placed the basic mode haskell-mode.el and the modules you want to use in the directory ~/lib/emacs/haskell-mode/, add the following command to your init file (~/.emacs):
+-   Assuming you have placed the basic mode (`haskell-mode.el`) and the other modules you want to use in the directory ~/lib/emacs/haskell-mode/, you need generate the autoloads file (`haskell-site-file.el`) by either

+    - Invoking `make all` or `make haskell-site-file.el`, or

+    - From inside Emacs, `M-x update-directory-autoloads` and answering the question for the folder with `~/lib/emacs/haskell-mode/` and the question for the output-file with `~/lib/emacs/haskell-mode/haskell-site-file.el`

+    and then adding the following command to your init file (`~/.emacs` or `~/.emacs.d/init.el`):

     ```lisp
     (load "~/lib/emacs/haskell-mode/haskell-site-file")
     ```

-    This only loads the bare-bones haskell-mode.
+    However, this only loads the bare-bones haskell-mode.
 To make it useful, you need additional modules; you can use the haskell `customize-group` to edit the Haskell mode hook or, if you prefer manual setup, try adding the following lines according to which modules you want to use: